alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 [^onora]: O’Neill, O. (2002).
 A Question of Trust.
 Cambridge University Press, pp. 77–78.

 O'Neill's prescription captures many of the concerns and aspirations of the participants.
 For instance, several participants voiced concerns with the deceptive practices of some organisations to exploit vulnerable users through social media marketing (e.g. adolescents).
-Other participants viewed the over-reliance on privacy policies to be an instance of deceptive practices, which rarely provide sufficient information to address a user's concern, such as data use:
+Other participants viewed the over-reliance on privacy policies to be an instance of deceptive practice, as such policies rarely provide sufficient information to address a user's concern, such as data use:

 > "people should know how data is being used, who has access to it."

-In contrast, participants were keen to express that they wished to see genuine forms of accountability and responsibility exercised through the life cycle of a digital mental health technology, achieved through meaningful engagement and participation of stakeholders.
+In contrast, participants were keen to express their desire for genuine forms of accountability and responsibility exercised through the life cycle of a DMHT, achieved through meaningful engagement and participation of stakeholders.
 The slogan, "nothing about us without us" comes to mind here[^nothing].
 And, there are also close ties between this theme and the subsequent one (i.e. explainability):

 > "No transparency without accountability and explainability"